 The headache caused by running separate swim lanes has led to a new paradigm in Sponsored Ad programs: consolidating different ads into a single stream.

 But even this fails to ensure the best possible outcome.
-Though PMPs provide better value overall, network-driven ads can still generate bigger CPCs in some instances.
+Though PMPs provide better overall value, network-driven ads can still generate bigger CPCs in some instances.
 Waterfall mediation fails to account for this scenario – leaving money on the table for publishers, yet again.

 Sponsored Product Ads 2.0 with Crealytics